tonethar/IGME-330-Spring-2023/notes/objects-classes.md

 - [`Object.seal()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/seal) will make it so we can't add properties to an existing object
   - new properties cannot be added to the passed in object
+  - *"Attempting to delete or add properties to a sealed object, or to convert a data property to accessor or vice versa, will fail, either silently or by throwing a TypeError"*

 ```js
 Object.seal(d);